tensorflow/tflite-micro/tensorflow/lite/micro/kernels/cmsis_nn/README.md

 # Specifying path to CMSIS-NN

 By default CMSIS-NN is built by code that is downloaded to the TFLM tree.
-It also possible to build CMSIS-NN code from an external path by specifying CMSIS_PATH=<../path> and CMSIS_NN_PATH=<../path>.
+It is also possible to build CMSIS-NN code from an external path by specifying CMSIS_PATH=<../path> and CMSIS_NN_PATH=<../path>.
 Note that both CMSIS_PATH and CMSIS_NN_PATH is needed since CMSIS-NN has a dependency to CMSIS-Core.
 As a third option CMSIS-NN can be provided manually as an external library.
 The examples below will illustrate this.